KieranCanter/FlipReady/README.md

 * Plugin will load automatically with Rocket League while BakkesMod is active.
 The plugin can be disabled through the F2 settings window (F2 > Plugins > FlipReady) or through the F6 console with `plugin unload flipready`.
 Similarly, the plugin can be reenabled through the F2 settings window or through the F6 console with
 `plugin load flipready`.

+# Settings
+The settings can be accessed through `F2 > Plugins > FlipReady`.
+The current customizable settings include colors, sizes, and location of the element.

+## Colors
+* The color of both the "flip" and "no flip" text displays, as well as the gauge bar, can be altered to any RGBA, HSLA, or Hexcode color of your choice.
+* The color picker on the right allows the option to manually input color values or drag to select.
+Keep in mind that alpha (opacity) can also be adjusted.
+The RGBA value boxes can be dragged to scrub through values or ctrl+clicked to manually type them in.
+* On selection, the appropriate element will be displayed to actively show the change in color.
+* Once altered, buttons will appear to reset the value to default or revert back to the last saved value.
+Hovering over these buttons will show what the value will be reset/reverted to.

 # Commands
 Settings are found in the F2 settings window; however, you may also use the following commands in the F6 console $\color{#87D687}\textsf{(default values in green)}$: